bbatsov/metaredux/_posts/2018-10-27-a-safer-rubocop.md

 Another similar example would be the usage of `size` vs `length` - most often classes define those methods as aliases and people prefer to stick one or the other, but that's also not always the case.[^4]

-When in comes unsafe auto-corrections I think the classic examples would be something like:
+When it comes to unsafe auto-corrections I think the classic examples would be something like:

 ``` ruby
 # It'd be nice to use $CHILD_STATUS here instead, but is the English library loaded?